 There is an option on our list that will fit your needs and budge whether you’re a novice baker or a pro.

 If you are looking for a premium bread machine that will stand up to years of kneading, then check out the Zojirushi Virtuoso.
-The Virtuoso was an easy choice for our Best Bread Machine because it is so simple to use, and it consistently makes great loaves of bread.
+The Virtuoso was an easy choice for our best pick because it is so simple to use, and it consistently makes great loaves of bread.

 This stainless steel bread maker is both stylish and packed with innovative features such as a heated lid.
 You can watch through the top window as the extra heater browns the upper crust of your loaf.
 The machine even preheats your ingredients so they are at the optimal temperature right from the start.